 The judgments explained refer to the physical consequences that could be expected by this woman and all who followed her teachings.
 The Lord would turn what the woman perceived as a bed of carnal pleasure into a bed of sickness.
 The woman's promiscuity would probably lead to a debilitating sexual disease that would bring her to the point of death.
-If this was a sexually transmitted disease, then it is perfectly understandable that her consorts would likely contract the same disease and suffer the same consequences for their infidelities.
+If this was a sexually transmitted disease, then it is perfectly understandable that her consorts would likely contract the same disease and suffer the consequences of their infidelities.

-2:23 and I will strike her children dead.
-And all the churches will know that I am he who searches mind and heart, and I will give to each of you according to your works.
+2:23 I will kill her children.
+Then all the churches will know that I am the one who searches hearts and minds.
+I will reward each of you for what you have done.